Director, School of Journalism & Broadcasting

 - A record of scholarship or creative work appropriate for tenure and appointment at the rank of full professor.

 - A commitment to increasing diversity within the School and in the profession.

 - A clear vision for promoting the School on a national and international platform.

 - A commitment to developing a graduate program in the School.

 Kentucky state law requires all public institutions of postsecondary education to conduct pre-employment criminal background checks to determine suitability for employment.

-The following items must be submitted through our electronic talent management system by March 1, 2017, although expressions of interest may be considered until the position is filled.
-Use this link, http://www.wku.edu/employment/.
-Select Administrative and Select Director, School of Journalism & Broadcasting.
+The following items must be submitted through this electronic talent management system by October 23, 2017, although expressions of interest may be considered until the position is filled:

 Names and contact information of three reference providers will be collected during the application process.
 Reference letters will be requested by the Search Committee through an online process at a later date.

 You will receive email confirmation once you have successfully completed the application process.

 For inquiries contact the search chair, Dr. Rob Hale, Head of English, at firstname.lastname@example.org